-Flu season changes year to year and affects different people in different ways.
+Flu season changes year-to-year and affects different people in different ways.
 We’re here to help you deal with those changes on an annual basis.
-Influenza doesn’t care if you usually catch it or not – an annual vaccine is the best way to improves your chances of preventing the flu.
+Influenza doesn’t care if you usually catch it or not – an annual vaccine is the best way to improve your chances of preventing the flu.

 Among the highest-risk patients are:

 - Residents of nursing homes and long-term-care facilities

 - Those with long-term health problems